The Top 5 Lease Accounting Research Studies

 - How long will the transition to the new standards take?
-And what will it cost?
+What will it cost?

 1) Paving a Path to Success: Preparing for New Lease Accounting Standards

 A research study issued by Financial Executives Research Foundation (FERF), the independent, non-profit research affiliate of Financial Executives International (FEI), in collaboration with EY.
-The study examines company’s readiness for the new standards including top challenges expected; estimated project costs and software purchasing plans.
-(No registration is required)
+The study examines companies’ readiness for the new standards, including top challenges expected, estimated project costs, and software purchasing plans.
+(No registration is required).

 Download the Research Study from the EY website.
 (Opens PDF)